TanStack/table/docs/guide/expanding.md

 ## Expanding Feature Guide

 Expanding is a feature that allows you to show and hide additional rows of data related to a specific row.
 This can be useful in cases where you have hierarchical data and you want to allow users to drill down into the data from a higher level.
+Or it can be useful for showing additional information related to a row.

+### Different use cases for Expanding Features

+There are multiple use cases for expanding features in TanStack Table that will be discussed below.

+1. Expanding sub-rows (child rows, aggregate rows, etc.)
+2. Expanding custom UI (detail panels, sub-tables, etc.)

+### Enable Client-Side Expanding

-To use the expanding feature, you need to define the getExpandedRowModel function in your table options.
+To use the client-side expanding features, you need to define the getExpandedRowModel function in your table options.
 This function is responsible for returning the expanded row model.

 ```ts
 const table = useReactTable({